shalommmitz/localstack_cdk_python__template/README.md

   This will globally install the  Localstack dependencies, nodejs and the CDK.

-  You will need to type your user password twice: to install ansible and then to allow: ansible to do the global installation
+ You will need to type your user password twice: once to install Ansible and then to allow Ansible to perform the global installation.

 ### Globally install the Localstack dependencies: